edwinspire/open-monitoring-system/README.md

 -------------

  1. PostgreSQL v10
- 2. NodeJS (You can obtain a version for debian from: https://github.com/edwinspire/nodejs-debian)
+ 2. NodeJS V9.11 (You can obtain a version for debian from: https://github.com/edwinspire/nodejs-debian)
+ 3. Typescript V2.8
- 3. Browser
+ 4. Browser

 Create Debian Package
 -------------